 The first step when choosing more ethical suppliers is to outline the criteria that these suppliers will be measured against.
 This may initially be based upon your business’s own existing sustainability policies, or if these are not available, a good base can be the United Nations Guiding Principles for Business and Human Rights.

 The criteria for your selection process may include:

 Then consider creating benchmarks for ethical practices in suppliers.
 These are minimum compliance rates that qualify potential suppliers as a good fit for your supply chain.

 Communicate these standards internally and make sure these criteria are embedded in the process for sourcing, allowing for the comparison of potential suppliers based on their ethical practices.

 The actions of potential suppliers are not static and may become more or less ethical over time.
 Continually auditing the suppliers you have and ensuring that they don’t fall below your ethical benchmarks is important to continue making forward progress with your overall sustainable sourcing project.

-Similarly, Taulia’s Sustainable Supplier Finance solution makes it easy to incentivize suppliers to adopt more ethical or sustainable practices by offering financial incentives.
+Similarly, supply chain financing solutions like Taulia’s Sustainable Supplier Finance can make it easier to incentivize suppliers to adopt more ethical or sustainable practices by offering financial incentives.

 Complex supply chains, by their nature, always involve an element of risk.
 A business that makes up a part of…